-General and administrative expenses consist of salaries and related expenses for executives, finance, legal, human resources, information technology and administrative personnel.
-General and administrative expenses increased by \$4.5 million to \$20.0 million in 2018 from \$15.5 million in 2017 due primarily to \$2.7 million of increased professional services and consulting costs, \$1.1 million of increased compensation costs, \$0.4 million of increased insurance costs, and \$0.2 million of increased travel and expenses and office supplies costs.
-Professional, consulting and insurance costs increased primarily as a result of increased costs incurred due to operations and reporting obligations as a public company, and increased legal costs related to our intellectual property and reincorporation from the State of Nevada to the State of Delaware.
-Compensation, travel and expenses, and office supplies costs increased as a result of increased headcount in 2018.
-General and administrative expenses are expected to increase substantially during 2019 in connection with the buildout of additional operational infrastructure to support the anticipated commercialization of our CellFX System in the aesthetic dermatology market.
+General and administrative expenses consist of salaries and related expenses for executives, marketing, sales, finance, legal, human resources, information technology and administrative personnel.
+General and administrative expenses increased by \$2.3 million to \$22.3 million in 2019 from \$20.0 million in 2018 due primarily to \$1.2 million of increased headcount related expenses and \$1.1 million of increased corporate insurance policy and Delaware franchise tax expense due to our expanded operational infrastructure.
+General and administrative expenses are expected to increase during 2020 with the buildout of additional operational infrastructure to support the anticipated commercialization of our CellFX System in the aesthetic dermatology market.